Bundle Protocol Security Library (BSL) v1.1 Product Guide

 The BSL dynamic backend uses the [MLIB] library for heap-allocated data containers, including dynamic arrays, linked lists, sorted trees, and hash maps.
 The BSL backend uses the [QCBOR] library for encoding and decoding of ASB sequences within security blocks.

-The example ION-heritage policy provider distributed with the BSL uses the [Jansson] library for JSON parsing.
+The example JSON-based ION-heritage policy provider and Mock BPA JWK registration tool distributed with the BSL both use the [Jansson] library for JSON parsing.

 The example security contexts distributed with the BSL uses the [OpenSSL] library for all cryptographic functions.